The Code of Student Conduct regulations prohibit misconduct involving alcohol, including, but not limited to:

-- To speed exit in the case of an emergency:
+- Visit our website for your community’s evacuation location.
+To speed exit in the case of an emergency:

 - obstructing hallways, breezeways, stairwells, or exit doors in any manner is prohibited;

-- no more than 50% of your door should be covered with papers, photos, or other flammable items;
+- no more than 50% of a door may be covered with papers, photos, or other flammable items;

-- no more than 14 people may be present inside any apartment, which includes no more than 4 on the balcony; and,
+- no more than 14 people may be present inside any apartment;

 Guests & Visitation

-- For everyone's safety and comfort, residents must personally know the person they are signing in as a guest, and must accompany them at all times while they are in the Residence Halls or Apartments, courtyards, or immediately adjacent to any residential facility.
+- For everyone’s safety and comfort, residents must personally know the person they are signing in as a guest.

-- Guests, regardless of age or relationship to their host, must provide a residential ID, a valid high school or college ID, military ID, or a state issued ID, such as a valid driver's license (photo or non-photo), UMBC ID, passport, green card, employment ID, or birth certificate to gain entrance into the residence hall.
+- Guests, regardless of age or relationship to their host, must provide a valid UMBC, high school or college ID, military ID, or a state issued ID, such as a valid driver’s license (photo or non-photo), passport, green card, or employment ID to gain entrance into the residence hall.
 Information from the ID will be recorded at the desk, but the ID will not be kept.

 - Exterior doors to the residence halls will be locked from 10 PM to 7 AM.
 During these hours guests should contact their host by using their personal phone or a courtesy phone near the lobby entrance.
 Guests must be escorted past the building lobby.

-- Guests must not be unattended in any residential facility.
-This also applies to residential students who are in the rooms of other residential students who are not present at the time.
+- Guests must be accompanied by their residential student host at all times while they are in the Residence Halls or Apartments, courtyards, or immediately adjacent to any residential facility.
+This also applies to residential students who are guests in the rooms of other residential students.

-- By bringing a guest into the community residents are accepting responsibility for their presence and actions or misconduct.
+- By bringing a guest into the community residents accept responsibility for their presence, actions, and/or misconduct.
 Hosts will be held responsible for the conduct of their guests, even if they were unaware of their conduct.

-- Residents are allowed to host up to four (4) non-resident guests at one time.
+- Residents may host up to four (4) non-resident guests at one time.